bhattacharjee-ratul/gayak_tag/README.md

 1. classification problem
 2. Generation problem

-# Approaches for devveloping the ML model for inference
+# Approaches for developing the ML model for inference
 ## Classification Problem: